AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

      + Tuple
    ```

-4. What is the difference between `StorageType` and `platon::db::Map`,
+4. What is the difference between `StorageType` and `platon::db::Map`, `platon::db::Array`?
-   `platon::db::Array`?

-   From the underlying storage level, the implementation of `StorageType` is
-   serialized as a whole, and then stored in the database. `platon::db::Map`
-   and `platon::db::Array` serialize each element of the container as K/V is
-   stored to the database.
-For large-scale data, `platon::db::Map` and
-   `platon::db::Array` perform better.
+From the perspective of the underlying storage level, the implementation of `StorageType` is serialized as a whole and then stored in the database.
+And `platon::db::Map` and `platon::db::Array`, after each element is serialized, are stored in the database as K/V. For large-scale data, `platon::db::Map` and `platon::db::Array` perform better.

-   When implementing a contract, a suitable storage structure should be
-   selected based on the size of the data.
+   When implementing the contract, the appropriate storage structure should be selected according to the scale of the data.

-5. RLP serialization/deserialization What C++ standard library types are
+5. Which C++ standard library types are supported by RLP serialization/deserialization?
-   supported?

-   The following C ++ standard library types are supported:
+The following C++ standard library types are supported:

  - std::string
     - std::vector
     - std::map
     - std::list